Bacon Mushroom Risotto

 Growing up we had a special pan just for rice.
 Nothing fancy, but it was THE rice pan.
 Fluffy buttered rice was a frequent side dish and I often rotate a simple rice pilaf into my menu planning.

 But for special occasions, or just because, this lovely bacon mushroom risotto with caramelized onions offers a marvelous change of pace.
 Plus now I have an official “rice” pan, this gorgeous Lagostina Risottiera, which was perfectly designed for risotto and made in Italy!
 Scroll down to see how you can win one of your own.
+Giveaway now CLOSED.

-First you must know that making risotto takes time.
+First, you must know that making risotto takes time.
 It’s a labor of love, so take note.
 Risotto is wonderful when you have family or friends gathered in the kitchen.
 There is lots of stirring, especially when you are caramelizing onions, too.
 So having company makes for loads of fun.
 Here are some risotto making tips I’ve learned along the way:

 - Warm your stock and keep it just under a simmer on the burner next to your risotto pan.
 Warm stock will make the process go more quickly since room temperature or cold stock will cool down the rice mid-cooking.